frogg/Steal-Phone-Number/README.md

 ![A screenshot of the Telekom website showing my phone number.](https://github.com/frogg/Steal-Phone-Number/raw/master/telekom_website.png)

-## Suggested Solution
-Telekom should stop logging me in automatically.
-Users don't expect to be logged in without entereing credentials.
-Only when I enter my user ID & password I am aware that personal information will be shown on the website.
-This would also prevent attacks like this.

 ## Also, please stop advertising this as a feature.
 It's not a feature.
 It's a bug.
 ![Advertisement for auto login on the telekom website.](https://github.com/frogg/Steal-Phone-Number/raw/master/telekom_website_banner.png)

+# Use Cases
+We can defnitely assume that evil apps like Facebook and Uber use this flaw already.
+- The obvious use case is of course to access the user's phone number.
+- With this information evil apps can track users even better.
+They can track between different apps, after re-installs and even if you switch your device.

+# What's Next?
+- Telekom should stop signing me in automatically.
+Users don't expect to be logged in without entereing credentials.
+Only when I enter my UserID & password I am aware that personal information will be shown on the website.
+This would also prevent attacks like this.
+- Apple should give users more transparancy what kind of data apps are transmitting to their backend.
+Users should be able to block certain network requests or completely disable network requests for a specific app.